glitched-nx/nx-ovlloader/README.md

 Host process for loading Switch overlay OVLs (NROs)

 This is the loader service of the Tesla ecosystem.
 It's derrived from the default nx-hbloader.
 When being run, this service automatically tries to chainload `/switch/.overlays/ovlmenu.ovl`, the Tesla Menu.
 From there on it will load and switch between different overlays on request.

 # nx-ovlloader+
 (Built with expanded memory for Overlay power users)

+# Notice:
+While it is not my intention to replace `nx-ovlloader`, I do want Ultrahand users to have an updated version that includes extra memory if they choose to utilize it for wallpapers.